 Of all the different bets offered by bookmakers I think Lucky ones, such as Lucky 15, Lucky 31 or Lucky 63, are the most difficult to get your head around.
-On the other hand, once you do understand what they’re all about they’re also a really good way to make yourself some money.
+On the other hand, once you do understand what they’re all about they’re also a really good way to try something different.
 It’s also a little bit like riding a bike: Once you’ve figured it out you’ll know what you’re doing in the future.

 Here, then, I’ll explain what Lucky bets are, also known as full cover bets, are and how they work.
 I’ll tell you about some of the variations on that theme that you can find and hopefully by the end of it you’ll have a better idea of how to take advantage of any offers that appear via online bookies.
 Speaking of which, I’ll also tell you about any decent offers that are available at the moment.